Do you need help with administrative procedures? We can help you prepare documents, review the authority’s procedure or defend against a decision.

 All activities of the administrative authority that take place in the procedure should be directed towards the issuance of an administrative decision.
 The administrative authority shall proceed to it when the parties to the proceedings and all the necessary supporting documents have been collected.
 The parties should also be given sufficient time to comment on the documents and, if necessary, to supplement them in any way.

 The decision should be taken without undue delay – in the case of simple cases , within 30 days of the initiation of the proceedings at the latest.
-In more complicated cases, where additional evidence is required or additional persons have to be summoned, the time limit may be extended by a further 30 days.
+In more complicated cases, where additional evidence needs to be adduced or additional persons need to be summoned, the time limit may be extended by a further 30 days.

 The decision itself is usually in writing and consists of a statement of reasons and a statement of reasons.
 If a party disagrees with the decision or believes that it is unlawful, it may defend itself against it.
 This may be done by means of an appeal or opposition.